tiurzm/Project-3/README.md

 <strong>To create the app from the files in our team's GitHub repository:</strong>

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).(The second README file in the Client folder of this project has further details.)

-First, clone the GitHub repository.
+To begin from our project folder, first clone the GitHub repository.
 You will need to have installed:

 * Node